Vyral/david-brough-recruiting/_posts/2019-04-12-how-do-we-help-our-clients-offers-stand-out.md

 {% include youtube.html %}

-I'd crop/tweak/combine the 1st 2 paragraphs: "When our homebuyers are competing against other buyers for great homes in this hot spring market, we have a secret that helps their offers stand out in the crowd: a buyer offer letter. **This one-page document prepared by your buyers is sent in with the offer.** Sellers receive many offers in a hot market like this, but adding this letter to the fold can establish an emotional connection with the seller, increasing the chances they'll accept your offer over others.
+When our homebuyers are competing against other buyers for great homes in this hot spring market, we have a secret that helps their offers stand out in the crowd: a buyer offer letter. **This one-page document prepared by your buyers is sent in with the offer.** Sellers receive many offers in a hot market like this, but adding this letter to the fold can establish an emotional connection with the seller, increasing the chances they'll accept your offer over others.

 {% include pullquote.html %}